hpi-swa-lab/re23-log-analysis/README.md

 The application reads in all file contents into memory in order to filter/display it.
 So depending on the size of the [results-browser/public/results](./results-browser/public/results) directory, this might take some time.

+## Analyse

+This folder contains scripts and webapps to analyse the output of individual test frameworks.
+Take a look into this [README](./analyse/README.md) for more information.